klinquist/discordSummarizer/README.md

 Run `npm install` to install the dependencies.

 Edit the cron schedule in `index.js` as appropriate.
-The channels I monitor are mostly busy on weekdays, so I poll every 5 minutes from 5am-10pm M-F, hourly otherwise.
+The channels I monitor are mostly busy on weekdays, so I poll every 5 minutes from 5am-10pm M-F, hourly throughout the night, every 30 minutes on weekends.

 Run `node index.js` to start - I have it running under pm2.